grantila/suretype/README.md

 Note the `?` for the optional properties, i.e. those that aren't followed by `required()`.

-There are 3 ways of compiling a validator function, choose what fits best your application and situation.
+There are three ways of compiling a validator function; choose the one that best fits your application and situation.
 Given:

 ```ts
 import { compile } from "suretype"